Package 'testcorr'

 References

-Dalla, V., Giraitis, L. and Phillips, P. C. B. (2020).
+Dalla, V., Giraitis, L. and Phillips, P. C. B. (2022).
 "Robust Tests for White Noise and Cross-Correlation".
-Cowles Foundation, Discussion Paper No. 2194, https://cowles.yale.edu/sites/default/files/files/pub/d21/d2194-r.pdf.
+Econometric Theory, 38(5), 913-941, doi:10.1017/S0266466620000341.
+Cowles Foundation, Discussion Paper No. 2194RS, https://elischolar.library.yale.edu/cowles-discussion-paper-series/57/.

 Examples

-x <- matrix(rnorm(400),100)
+x <- matrix(rnorm(400), 100)

 rcorr.test(x)